AlexisMaizel/Virtual_Lateral_Roots/README.txt

 This folder contains all analysis and visualization of the VLR realized in Matlab.
 The subfolders are external libraries or methods used to simplify own analysis methods. *.m files that do NOT start with "main" are helper methods that are used within the main Matlab files to simplfy code reading.
 All files are more or less documented and work by others are cited within the file.
-Below, a detailed description of all *.m files starting with "main" are given:
+All methods are either applied to Daniel's datasets (120830, 121204, 121211, 130508, 130607) or to the "new" datasets generated recently (20160427, 20160428, 20160426).
+Below, a description of all *.m files starting with "main" are given:

 mainAverageDeformation